 KNOWLEDGEBASE & FAQS

 How will the Naira payment be processed?
 You have two options, the first being coming into our Lagos Office and making payment on the spot, an invoice will be issued for the order.
 Within 24hours of payment, you will receive a welcome package with your Domain information stated.
 It takes up to 48 hours for the Domain Name to propagate among the Internet Host Servers.
-You can either come back to our website to verify your Domain Name or visit other websites with Domain Verification tool (WHOIS).gr
+You can either come back to our website to verify your Domain Name or visit other websites with Domain Verification tool WWW.WHOIS.SC

 What is next?
 You could have us host the website for you or have it pointed / transferred to your preferred web hosting Company.

-Option 2: Complete and submit our online Domain Name Registration Request Form,visit our Regisration to start.
+Option 2: Complete and submit our Online Domain Name Registration Request Form,visit our Registration to start.
 An email will be sent to the email address you specified on the request form to validate your Domain Name, in case there is an error.
 Ensure that you include a valid email address in your application as this is our only mode of communicating with clients outside Lagos and beyond.
 Once this has been validated, you can visit any of our bank's branches and pay the registration fees for the required number of year(s).

 Banker: Sterling Bank, Lewis Street Branch, Lagos (Click here to view the branch near you)